TheOdinProject/curriculum/react/getting_started_with_react/keys_in_react.md

 In this lesson we will cover keys in React.
 Keys are special props for our components and we'll learn why they are used.

-### Lesson Overview
+### Lesson overview

 By the end of the lesson you should be able to answer the following:

-- Why are keys and why does React need them.
+- What are keys and why does React need them?
-- What are good and bad examples of keys.
+- What are good and bad examples of keys?

-### Why Does React Need Keys?
+### Why does React need keys?

-In the upcoming lessons, as you learn more about the internal workings of React, more specifically, the rerendering process, you will understand the importance of keys.
-For now, we will keep it simple.
+In the upcoming lessons as you learn more about the internal workings of React, more specifically the rerendering process, you will understand the importance of keys.
+For now we will keep it simple.
 Recall the previous lesson on rendering lists.
 We used the `.map()` method to iterate over an array of data and return a list of elements.
 Now imagine, if any of the item in the list were to change, how would React know which item to update?

-If the list where to change, one of two things _should_ happen:
+If the list were to change, one of two things _should_ happen:
-1. either, we completely re-render the entire list,
+1. we completely re-render the entire list, or:
-2. or, hunt down that specific items that were changed and only re-render those.
+2. we hunt down that specific items that were changed and only re-render those.

 Assuming we want to hunt down that one specific item that was changed and NOT re-render the entire list.
 We need something to track that specific item.
 We can track down a specific item by using a `key`.

-When the list is updated for whatever reason, (either from a server or a user interaction), React matches the `key`s of each of the previous list to the updated list.
+When the list is updated for whatever reason, (either from a server or a user interaction), React matches the `keys` of each of the previous list to the updated list.
 If there were any changes, React will only update the items that have changed.

 As long as `keys` remain consistent and unique, React can handle the DOM effectively and efficiently.

-### Using Keys
+### Using keys

 Keys are passed into the component or a DOM element as a prop.
 You should already be familiar with the syntax.